karinlag/2013-07-Oslo/python-programming/2_Flow_Control.md

   counter += 1
 ```

-Some new syntax has been introduced in this example.
+So, what happens in this example?

--   On line 1, we define a counter.
+- 	On line 1 we define a counter.
+While loops often have something that is
+	is being incremented, i.e. added to every time the loop runs

 -   On line 3 we begin the while loop.
 The conditional of the while loop
     is in this case whether the counter is less than the length of the
-    sequence we are operating on.
+    sequence object we are operating on.
 Since the last element in the list will
     always be one less than the length of the list, this will become false

 -   On line 4, we compute the product of the elements just to make this